jonnew/cyclops/resources/beta-kit-getting-started-guide.md

-Congratulations, you are the proud owner of a high-precision, high-power, high-speed LED driver that will make commercial drives feel a bit ridiculous for costing so much and very self-concious about their performance characteristics.
+Congratulations, you are the proud owner of a high-precision, high-power, high-speed LED driver that will make commercial drives feel a bit ridiculous for costing so much and very self-conscious about their performance characteristics.
 For further usage instructions, performance specs, theory of operations, etc, etc, please refer to the complete manual located on the repository.
 As stated previously: